Chaoyingz/flect/docs/src/documentation/content/project-structure.md

 Route groups help organize related routes without affecting the actual routing:

 - `group__{folder}`: Represents a group of related routes.
 This does not affect the routing but helps in organizing similar routes together.

-### SEO

-Search Engine Optimization (SEO) helps improve the application's visibility on search engines:

-- `sitemap.py`: This file is used for SEO purposes.
-It provides a map of the application's routes, making it easier for search engines to crawl and index the application.